 Article originally published in the WSCA Newsletter, April 2021

-There are many services available to Wisconsin’s middle, high school and technical college students as they advance through their education, many of which are conducted by middle and high school counselors.
-But getting in front of students is a challenge, much less scheduling time and getting students engaged in this pandemic-induced sometimes virtual world.
-In the spirit of collaboration and cooperation for the students, all education advocates play a part in student success.
-This is especially true when we consider our work a continuum of valuable and relevant services to students in all stages of their education.
+There are so many services available to Wisconsin’s middle, high school and technical college students throughout their education, many of which are provided by middle and high school counselors.
+But getting in front of students is a challenge, much less scheduling time and engaging students.
+In the spirit of collaboration and cooperation for the students, all of us who work for the technical colleges and consider ourselves advocates play a part in student success.
+This is especially true when our work provides valuable services to students in all stages of their education.
 In that vein, it’s never too early to refer students to the Career and Employment Services (CES) department at Wisconsin’s technical colleges.

 For all types of students